alexhagiopol/alexhagiopol.github.io/_pages/resume.md

 * Researched and implemented computer vision and machine learning algorithms applied to autonomous robotics.
 * Investigated computer vision based localization techniques applied to NASA’s prototype robots for Mars exploration.
 Contributed implementation improvements, literature research, and visualization tools for performance evaluation.
-* Collaborated with NASA researchers to develop a 3D reconstruction system based on frame-to-frame region-of-interest tracking and numerical optimization of 3D planar region poses.
+* Developed a 3D reconstruction system based on multi-object tracking and numerical optimization of 3D poses.
 Implemented region-of-interest detection, region tracking, optimization mathematics, visualization pipeline in C++.
 Presented results at AIAA conference and to NASA leadership which led to earning grant funding for my M.Sc. studies.

 ### Education
 *[Georgia Institute of Technology](cc.gatech.edu)*